jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Typo
 * WFormat

-Those variables will be digitized and checked frequently by the database curators.
+Those variables will be digitised and checked frequently by the database curators.

 For COMPADRinos to get an idea of what kingdom, class etc means: